-As previously mentioned, SBC has a latency between 170 and 270 ms, making sync delay entirely possible.
-But the standard version of aptX has a latency of only 60-80 ms, which makes out of sync sound a lot less noticeable.
+As we previously mentioned, SBC has a latency between 170 and 270 ms, making sync delay entirely possible.
+But the standard version of aptX has a latency of only 60-80 ms, which makes out-of-sync sound a lot less noticeable.

-But even at 60-80 ms, those with trained eyes will be able to notice a little bit of a delay.
-This is where aptX low latency can really shine, because it was specifically designed to decrease audio delay.
+But even at 60-80 ms, those with trained eyes will be able to notice a bit of a delay.
+This is where aptX low latency can shine because it was designed to decrease audio delay.
 AptX low latency has an improved latency of just 30-40 ms, making out of sync lips virtually non-existent.

 SBC has a low bitrate code — in fact, one of the lowest out there.
-In contrast, aptX has a much finer bitrate, meaning that everything can keep running smoothly to keep your sound crisp and clear.
+In contrast, aptX has a much finer bitrate, meaning that everything can continue running smoothly to keep your sound crisp and clear.

-While aptX has some features that are missing in SBC, keep in mind that it is a newer codec by comparison.
+While aptX has some features that are missing in SBC, keep in mind that it’s a newer codec by comparison.
 Because of this, you may notice that some devices are not compatible with one another, as one may not operate using aptX.

 Since SBC is the default codec, it is also the most commonly used.
-This means that you are more likely to find two products that are compatible with one another if you were to focus your peripherals on SBC rather than another codec.
+This means you’re more likely to find two products compatible with one another if you were to focus your peripherals on SBC rather than another codec.